Browse

 Ellen, R.

-Organized around issues, debates and discussions concerning the various ways in which the concept of nature has been used, this book looks at how the term has been endlessly deconstructed and reclaimed, as reflected in anthropological, scientific, and similar writing over the last several decades.
-Made up of ten of Roy Ellen’s finest articles, this book looks back at his ideas about nature and includes a new introduction that contextualizes the arguments and takes them forward.
+Made up of 10 of Roy Ellen’s finest articles along with a new introduction linking them together, this book looks back at his ideas about nature before taking the arguments forward.
 Many of the chapters focus on research the author has conducted amongst the Nuaulu people of eastern Indonesia.

 Subjects: Environmental Studies (General) Anthropology (General)